-The Pauletta and Denzel Washington Family Gifted Scholars Program in Neuroscience offers one graduate or medical school summer fellowship to work on a research project concerned with blood-brain barrier and drug delivery into the CNS, tumor immunology and cancer vaccine, gene therapy, gene discovery, stem cells and neurodegenerative research or advanced surgical technology resulting in an abstract or scientific paper on the research.
+The Pauletta and Denzel Washington Family Gifted Scholars Program in Neuroscience offers one graduate or medical student a year-long fellowship to work on a research project concerned with blood-brain barrier and drug delivery into the CNS, tumor immunology and cancer vaccine, gene therapy, gene discovery, stem cells and neurodegenerative research or advanced surgical technology resulting in an abstract or scientific paper on the research.

-Candidates must be citizens or permanent residents of the US and able to conduct the research at Cedars-Sinai Medical Center in Los Angeles, CA. Researchers will receive financial support of $2,500/month during the research period and assistance with some travel costs.
+Candidates must be citizens or permanent residents of the US and able to conduct the research at Cedars-Sinai Medical Center in Los Angeles, CA. Researchers will receive financial support ranging from $30,000 to $40,000.

 Worcester (MA) District Medical Society